OctopusDeploy/blog/blog/2022-03/config-as-code-persistence-ignorance/index.md

 ## Encouraged by convention

-Our developers are now encouraged to take dependencies on `IDocumentStore<T>` and we have [convention tests](https://github.com/andrewabest/Conventional) to help them stop taking dependencies on stores/transactions directly (we'll have more on convention testing in a follow-up post).
+Our developers are now encouraged to take dependencies on `IDocumentStore<T>` and we have [convention tests](https://github.com/andrewabest/Conventional) to help them stop taking dependencies on stores/transactions directly.

 Consumers of our Core Platform ask for what they need, mutate it as they see fit, knowing (or not knowing) there's an `IUnitOfWork` per request that will take care of establishing a `transaction` when it's needed, and commit that transaction when the request completes (for Git or SQL).